katerinavelli/Hubble-constant/README.md

 # age-of-universe
-Calculation of Hubble's constant and the age of the Universe
+Calculation of Hubble's constant and the age of the Universe using data uploaded